Key Differences Between Aadhaar Authentication and Consent

 Different Information: What’s Shared in Each Case

-• Authentication: UIDAI only sends a “yes” or “no” match status back to the requesting organisation.
+• Authentication: UIDAI only sends a “yes” or “no” match status back to the requesting organization.
 No personal details are shared.

-• Consent: With your explicit permission, specific demographic details like your name, address, date of birth, or gender can be shared by the service provider (if they have already collected them) or accessed from UIDAI (if you’ve given consent for that specific data retrieval).
+• Consent: With your explicit permission, specific demographic details like your name, address, date of birth, or gender can be shared by the service provider (if they have already collected them) or accessed from UIDAI (if you have given consent for that specific data retrieval).

 • Authentication: You control when and if you authenticate.
 You must be present (or provide the OTP) for it to happen.